dfox/kotlin-pure-dependency-injection/README.md

 # Kotlin Pure Compile Time Dependency Injection

 There are now several Dependency Injection frameworks for Kotlin which utilize a more functional approach with constructor injection, such as [Koin](https://insert-koin.io), [Dagger](https://dagger.dev), and others.
 These frameworks provide very flexible, non-invasive dependency injection.
-They also have very clean APIs utilizing the DSL features of Kotlin.
+They also have very clean APIs utilizing annotations or the DSL features of Kotlin.

 However, Koin still processes dependencies at runtime.
 This means that when the wiring code runs, it will fail at runtime if all the dependencies have not been correctly wired up.
 Dagger is a compile-time framework, but it requires a compiler plugin.